bowosc/Expression-Processor/README.md

 <p> This project converts a given expression from infix to outfix (Reverse Polish Notation), and then calculates the result.  </p>

 <p> It accepts expressions, not equations, meaning there should be no "=" equals sign. </p>

+<p> Please note that this repository cannot handle imaginary values right now, but will soon. </p>